freenas/freenas-docs/userguide/sharing.rst

 #.
 In the :guilabel:`Change Permissions` screen of the volume/dataset
-    that is being shared, change the owner and group to *nobody* and set the permissions according to your requirements.
+    that is being shared, change the owner and group to *nobody* and set the permissions according to the desired requirements.

 #.
 Select *nobody* in the :guilabel:`Mapall User` and
     :guilabel:`Mapall Group` drop-down menus for the share in